netdata/netdata/logsmanagement/README.md

 </a>

 There are some fundamental configuration options that are common to all collector types.
-These options can be set globally in the `[logs management]` section of `netdata.conf` or customized per collector using `edit-config logsmanagement.conf`:
+These options can be set globally in the `[logs management]` section of `netdata.conf` or customized per collector using `./edit-config logsmanagement.conf`:

 |  Configuration Option | Default 		| Description  |
 |      :------------:  	| :------------:  | ------------ |